Poverty in the United States

 The World Bank defines poverty in absolute terms:

-- Those living on less than $1.25 per day live in extreme poverty.
+- People anywhere in the world who are living on less than $1.90 per day are living in extreme poverty.

-- Those living on less than $2 per day live in moderate poverty.
+- People living on less than $3.20 per day in lower middle-income countries and less than $5.50 in upper middle-income countries are living in moderate poverty.

-For instance, in 2008, one-half of 1 percent of the population of Europe and Central Asia lived in extreme poverty, compared with almost 50 percent of Sub-Saharan Africa.
+For instance, in 2017, 6.5 million people in Europe and Central Asia lived in extreme poverty, compared with almost 431 million in Sub-Saharan Africa.

 Relative poverty is a measurement of income inequality within a social context.
 It does not measure hardship or material deprivation, but rather the disparities of wealth among income groups.